 Her approach is always to try to provide a warm, personal service.
 Victoria understands that thinking about the future, trying to help a relative who needs extra support, or coping with the death of a loved one are all stressful and potentially upsetting situations.
 Her goal is to break down the legal processes into manageable steps, helping you through the experience as smoothly and straightforwardly as possible.

-Victoria is a full member of STEP (the Society of Trust and Estate Practitioners).
-She was named STEP’s ‘Student of the Year’ in 2007 and was a committee member for the Bristol branch of STEP.
+Victoria was awarded a distinction in the STEP (the Society of Trust and Estate Practitioners) Advanced Certificate in Advising Vulnerable Clients in 2022.
+She was previously named STEP’s ‘Student of the Year’ in 2007 and was a committee member for the Bristol branch of STEP.

 Victoria can speak fluent Welsh, so is happy to assist any Welsh speakers who come to her for advice.